Personal Injury Lawyer

 Truck Driver Licensing Requirements: Another difference between truck and other type of vehicle accidents is that truck drivers are required to obtain a commercial driver’s license, also referred to as a CDL.
 There are also stringent rules associated with a CDL, including training requirements, random drug testing, and drivers must have physical exams on a regular basis to make sure they are not suffering from any medical conditions which could interfere with safe operation of their vehicles.
 This licensing higher standard means that any infraction – such as one which causes a truck accident – could lead to a CDL suspension or revocation.

 Multiple Parties with Liability: There is usually more than one at-fault party named in truck accident cases.
 This can include the truck driver, trucking company, the freight company who loaded the cargo being transported, the company responsible for truck maintenance, or a truck part manufacturing company.
-Your trucking accident lawyer in Las Vegas, NV will investigate your case and make the determination of who should be named in your truck accident injury claim or lawsuit.
+Your trucking accident lawyer will investigate your case and make the determination of who should be named in your truck accident injury claim or lawsuit.